 Read also: How to Avoid Lifestyle Inflation

-What’s unique about high-income professions that require a lot of school is that there comes a point after 10 years of making nothing where our income suddenly skyrockets and qualifies us for all sorts of purchases on credit and loans at a time when our net worth is actually hundreds of thousands in the red.
+What’s unique about high-income professions that require a lot of education is that there comes a point after 10 years of making nothing where our income suddenly skyrockets and qualifies us for all sorts of purchases on credit and loans at a time when our net worth is actually hundreds of thousands in the red.
 It’s a dangerous place to be in if you don’t understand money.

 What's the one piece of advice you'd like to give to anyone with high amounts of debt?